Explore splendid nature and rich culture-Biking Kathmandu-Chitwan-Pokhara

 Naar to Upper Mustang Trek: Ultimate High-Altitude Adventure in Nepal

-Starting from the isolated village of Nar, trekkers cross rugged mountain trails and the demanding Teri La Pass (5,595 m / 18,356 ft. ), one of the highest trekking passes in Nepal.
+Starting from the isolated village of Nar, trekkers follow rugged mountain trails and cross the demanding Teri La Pass (5,595 m / 18,356 ft.), one of the highest trekking passes in Nepal.
+The Naar to Upper Mustang Trek offers a truly off-the-beaten-path experience, combining adventure with cultural discovery.

-This off-the-beaten-path Naar to Upper Mustang Trek offers breathtaking panoramic views of the Himalayas, including Annapurna, Dhaulagiri, Manaslu, and the Tibetan Plateau.
-Along the way, the trail passes through diverse landscapes—from lush alpine valleys and vibrant yak pastures to arid desert plateaus and deep red canyons.
-Trekkers will encounter ancient cliffside caves, centuries-old monasteries, and traditional Tibetan villages, all part of the unique experience of the Naar to Upper Mustang Trek.
+This trek provides breathtaking panoramic views of the Himalayas, including Annapurna, Dhaulagiri, Manaslu, and the Tibetan Plateau.
+Along the route, trekkers encounter diverse landscapes, including lush alpine valleys, vibrant yak pastures, arid desert plateaus, and deep red canyons.
+The trail also passes ancient cliffside caves, centuries-old monasteries, and traditional Tibetan villages, all defining the unique charm of the Naar to Upper Mustang Trek.

 Best Time to Do the Naar to Upper Mustang Trek